 There are different ways to estimate your credit score, but the easiest way is by using a FICO calculator.
 They will give you an estimate of what your score will be after taking into account your payment history, debt-to-credit ratio, and length of credit history.

 The bottom line

 You can check if your credit score is good enough for the card of your choice.
-If not, then other cards will still help you build up an acceptable level on ratings and benefits that are more toward what’s best suited towards someone who has just started out in debt management or financial responsibility- which means we’re all working together!
+If not, then other cards will still help you build up an acceptable level of ratings and benefits that are more toward what's best suited for someone who has just started out in debt management or financial responsibility- which means we're all working together!